danilis/Backlog/README.md

 * GUI will display information about sprint, for example: a stories, tasks, working dates and etc. Also will display graphic of the progres.
 Also will be implemented in C#

+[Here](https://github.com/danilis/Backlog/wiki/Deployment-Diagram) you can see the basic logic structure of project.
 ***

 ### <u>Project progress:</u>

-All progress of this project is [here](https://github.com/danilis/Backlog/wiki/Our-progress)
+All progress of this project is [here](https://github.com/danilis/Backlog/wiki/Our-progress).

 ***

+### <u>Staff:</u>

-All info about project is in home site: https://github.com/danilis/Backlog/wiki.
+All the relevat information about project is in home site: [wiki](https://github.com/danilis/Backlog/wiki).
-Latest version of project is also on main site.

-Bugs and error logs may be sent to email: nish05@walla.co.il
+Bugs and error logs may be sent to [email](nish05@walla.co.il).